Investigation of Metformin in Pre-Diabetes on Atherosclerotic Cardiovascular OuTcomes

 - Fasting plasma glucose 140 mg/dL measured between screening and randomization visits, or any plasma glucose 200 mg/dL or HbA1c 7.0% measured within 12 months of randomization.

-a) Metabolic acidosis (total CO2 below the local laboratory lower limit of normal on most recent blood chemistry panel)
+- Total CO2 below the local laboratory lower limit of normal on most recent blood chemistry panel

-c) Cirrhosis, active hepatitis, or jaundice at time of randomization, or total bilirubin > 2 times upper limit of normal on most recent laboratory study
+- Cirrhosis, active hepatitis, or jaundice at time of randomization, or total bilirubin > 2 times upper limit of normal

-b) Participants considered to be unable, unwilling, or unreliable to meet protocol requirements
+12. Acute or decompensated congestive heart failure 13.
+Expected survival less than study duration 14.
+Participants considered to be unable, unwilling, or unreliable to meet protocol

-c) Impaired decision-making capacity, defined by any history of dementia or cognitive impairment
+15. Impaired decision-making capacity, defined by any history of dementia or cognitive

-- Women of childbearing potential who are not using a highly effective method of contraception
+17. Pregnant, intent to become pregnant during the trial, or lactating 18.
+Women of childbearing potential who are not using a highly effective method of

 - VA San Diego Healthcare System, San Diego, CA